 Many social and religious conservatives mounted a major fear-based campaign, saying that the bill did not really propose a hate-crime law, but rather a hate-speech law.
 Even though the terms "homosexual," "gay," "lesbian," etc. did not appear in the bill, and even though the law would protect heterosexuals as well as homosexuals, they concluded that the bill dealt almost entirely with giving preferential protection to lesbians and gays.
 They feared that pastors who merely read the famous clobber passages in the Bible that discuss same-sex sexual behavior could find themselves charged under the law.
 An amendment was included in the bill to specifically prevent any such prosecutions, but most conservatives were not convinced that it would be effective.

 The bill was signed into law on 2009-OCT-29.
-As this essay is being updated, a full year has passed and there have been zero "hate speech" charges under the bill to date.
+As this essay is being updated, over four years have passed and there have been zero "hate speech" charges under the bill to date.
 It is most unlikely that there will ever be any because of the freedom of religion and freedom of speech protections of the First Amendment to the U.S. Constitution.
 It gives people unlimited freedom to express hatred against women, lesbians, gays, bisexuals, transgender persons and transsexuals (LGBTs), model train collectors, cat owners, or any other minorities.
 More details.

 - Same-sex Marriage:

 Many religious and social conservatives are unalterably opposed to changing the definition of marriage to include same-sex couples.
 One of their concerns is that the government may intrude upon the freedom of religious groups that wish to continue discriminating against couples who want to solemnize their relationships through same-sex marriage (SSM).